Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Related Work

-\textbf{Unsupervised pose-relevant feature extraction.} Similar to our approach, the works in \cite{Denton17, Rhodin18b, Rhodin19a, Honari22} apply unsupervised learning directly on input images to extract pose-relevant information.
+\textbf{Unsupervised Pose-Relevant Features.} The works in \cite{Denton17, Rhodin18b, Rhodin19a, Honari22} apply unsupervised learning directly to input images to extract pose-relevant information.
 In particular, the approaches in \cite{Denton17, Honari22} apply temporal learning to extract time-variant information, while the approaches in \cite{Rhodin18b, Rhodin19a} leverage multi-view geometry by applying latent features rotation from one view to another.
-These latent features cannot be visualized as keypoints, as they live in uninterpretable latent layers that are mapped to images through complex decoders.
+These latent features cannot be visualized as keypoints, as they live in uninterpretable latent layers.
 Contrary to these approaches, we apply a full-projection matrix including both intrinsics and the translation component of the extrinsics.
-This allows directly projecting the estimated 3D keypoints back to the images using complete projection matrices, which contributes to further structure into the latent space, hence yielding interpretable 3D keypoints that correlate strongly with the subject's pose.
+This allows directly projecting the estimated 3D keypoints back to the images using complete projection matrices, which contributes to further structure into the latent space, hence yielding interpretable 3D keypoints that can be visualized and correlate strongly with the subject's pose.
 In practice, this intrinsic structure contributes to higher pose accuracy.

 Kundu \etal~\cite{Kundu20a, Kundu20b} also propose unsupervised 3D pose estimation models through pose and shape disentanglement and a spatial transformation map~\cite{Kundu20b} or a part-based body model \cite{Kundu20a}.
-The proposed framework requires a very complex design and training procedure.
-Our experimental results show that we can achieve higher accuracy without resorting to such extra complexity.
+The proposed framework requires access to a known shape model and body kinematic priors.
+Contrary to these approaches, we do not resort to such priors and learn directly from images with a much simpler pipeline.